gbif/hp-sanbi/home.md

     href: /about
 permalink: /
 height: 90vh
+composition:
+  - type: heroImage
+  - type: split
+    data: pages.home.vision
+  - type: split
+    data: pages.home.strategicObjectives
+  - type: latestPosts
+    data: we_do_not_want_any_header # weird hack as the block layout looks for a data element and falls back to the page if none is present
+  - type: product
+    data: pages.home.browser

 ---

 SANBI-GBIF is the South African Voting Node of the Global Biodiversity Information Facility (GBIF) and is funded by the